 Cannabinoid antagonists are like a door jam.
 They sit in the lock (receptor) and prevent the key (its matching compound) from fitting.
 This prevents a reaction from taking place.

-After Care: How to Support Traditional Chinese Medicine Treatment with Pain Relief Products Blended With CBD
+After Care: How to Support Traditional Chinese Medicine Treatment with Temporary Pain Relief Products Blended With Skin Conditioning CBD

-- Similarly, menthol, a natural compound from the mint plant, has been proven to be an effective cutaneous vasodilator, making it an excellent synergistic partner with camphor as an effective analgesic.
+- Similarly, menthol, a natural compound from the mint plant, has been proven to be an effective counterirritant, making it an excellent synergistic partner with camphor as an effective analgesic.

 In order to enhance the cooling and heating effects of these powerful analgesic terpenes, we employ a handful of additional terpenes including clove oil, eucalyptus oil, peppermint oil, frankincense oil, and more.
 They not only soothe the skin but offer aromatherapy benefits that help the patient feel more balanced and rejuvenated.